deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**: Determines whether to calculate the plus U correction, which is especially important for correlated electrons.
   - True: Calculate plus U correction.
-  - False: not plus U correction.
+  - False: Do not calculate plus U correction.
 - **Default**: False

 ### orbital_corr